Qubic (QUBIC) Price Tops $0.0000 on Exchanges

 Buying and Selling Qubic

-It is usually not possible to buy alternative cryptocurrencies such as Qubic directly using U.S. dollars.
-Investors seeking to trade Qubic should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Qubic using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Qubic directly using US dollars.
+Investors seeking to trade Qubic should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Qubic using one of the exchanges listed above.

 Receive News & Updates for Qubic Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Qubic and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.